tayganr/purviewlab/modules/module16.md

 <div align="right"><a href="#module-16---data-sharing">↥ back to top</a></div>

-## 1. Register the AllowDataSharing preview feature
+## 1. Enable the AllowDataSharing preview feature

 Your Azure subscription must be registered for the Microsoft.Storage **AllowDataSharing** preview feature **BEFORE** you create storage account(s) to share and receive data.